 “It’s gotta be!
 What else could it be?
 Like some stupid renn faire thing?”

 “What’s the last thing you all remember?”
 Jack asked them.

 “Well,” Leo folded his arms and grabbed his chin as he thought.
 “It was like I went deaf.”

 “Yeah, and everything just kind of stopped.
 It looked like the creek stopped in mid-wave,” said Jayson.

 “And the light,” Jack added quietly.
-“Just like from my dream.”
+“Like from my dream.”

 “Mine too,” Leo whispered.